-When exploring access by specific discipline between traditional public schools and charter schools there are large differences in access to Music, AME, and Theatre with Music being the most pronounced.
+When exploring access by specific discipline between traditional public schools and charter schools there are large differences in access to all disciplines except dance.
+The difference in Music is the most pronounced with no charter schools offering music.

 Traditional/Charter Schools No Arts